LafeLabs/picrust/README.md

 ### [index.html](index.html)

+This is local social media.
+We can install web servers on *everything*: mac and pc laptops and desktops, Raspberry Pi, and Android and Ios Devices.

 ### Install on Windows or Mac

 First, install XAMPP, a free open source web server for all platforms.
 [Download from www.apachefriends.org](https://www.apachefriends.org/index.html).
 Click on windows to download, and click through to install everything.